CodeSmile-0000011110110111/de.codesmile.assetinspector/README.md

 # CodeSmile Asset Inspector

 Inspect all AssetDatabase details of selected assets.
 Great for researching and debugging!
+Also serves as a demo for [`CodeSmile AssetDatabase`](https://github.com/CodeSmile-0000011110110111/de.codesmile.editor.assetdatabase).

 ![Asset Inspector](./Media~/AssetInspectorScreenshot.png)